ArashMehraban/fem-elasticity/README.md

    1) Save all functions (.m files) starting with "get_" along with runPoisson.m in a folder in MATLAB path

-   2) Untar/unzip the "mesh_Dirich_only" folder and save it in the same folder as above in MATLAB path.
+   2) save "mesh_Dirich_only" folder in the same folder as above in MATLAB path.
       Keep this in its own folder.
 The content of mesh folder must be separate from .m files.

    3) run runPoisson.m